david-swift/ActionKit-macOS/Sources/ActionKit/ActionKit.docc/GettingStarted.md

 // ...
 ```

-If you do not provide functions for the user, function will add a default set with functions for text, numbers, booleans and the control flow.
+If you do not provide functions for the user, ``Function/init(id:name:description:input:output:getOutput:nodes:wires:functions:)`` will add a default set with functions for text, numbers, booleans and the control flow.
 You can provide custom functions.
 Here is an example of a custom function group „My Functions“ containing a function for printing text into the console.
 ```swift
 // ...